TheresaLui/SelfHelpContent_v2/articles/problemscopingques.search/problemscopingques-search-index-modelling-issue.md

             "id": "problem_start_time",
             "order": 3,
             "controlType": "datetimepicker",
-            "displayLabel": "When did you last try to create the search service?", "required": false
+            "displayLabel": "When did you last try to create the index?", "required": false
         }
     ],